BackOfficeSolutionsInc/TrackAndTrace/RadialNotes/server/custom/ep_fileupload_aws/README.md

 # ep_fileupload_aws
-File upload plugin for Etherpad Lite.
-A user can upload a file, and a link to the uploaded file is automatically inserted in the pad.
+Clone of ep_fileupload, however it uploads to AWS S3 instead of using the file system.